DS-USAFA/Computational-Probability-and-Statistics/docs/27-Linear-Regression-Basics.md

 Y=\beta_0+\beta_1 X^2
 $$

-Technically, we can write the parameters as a vector and the explanatory variables as a matrix.
+Technically, we can write the parameters as a vector and the predictor or explanatory variables as a matrix.
 The response will then be an inner product of this vector and matrix and thus a linear combination.

 Even if we expect two random variables $X$ and $Y$ to share a linear relationship, we don't expect it to be perfect.
 There will be some scatter around the estimated line.
 For example, consider the head length and total length of 104 brushtail possums from Australia.
 The data is in the file `possum.csv` in the `data` folder.